 These rate levels would be maintained through 2002.
 Beginning in 2003, rate adjustments could be made up or down, depending on whether market prices materially increase or decrease and whether procurement costs in those markets are being under- or over-recovered.
 Normal rate changes in any six-month period would be 2.5% lower or higher.

 Most importantly, SCE would continue to provide customers with a buffer against wholesale price spikes by using its borrowing power to temporarily finance any undercollections.
-Conversely, when the market becomes competitive and begins driving down wholesale prices, SCE rates would automatically come down and any overcollection would be refunded to customers.

 SCE informed the CPUC that no additional rate increases would be needed to recover the undercollections.
 The proposed five-year rate stabilization plan includes funds to recover past power procurement costs, assuming state officials are successful in repairing current market problems.